search icon

 • BlackBerry Limited

-As you can see, you have a few options for your corporate indicator.
-Whatever you choose, your company name represents your goodwill, brand, and image to the public.
-The corporate identifier meaning reflects your company’s legal status.
+Clearly, entrepreneurs have a variety of options for their corporate indicator.
+Whatever a business owner chooses, the company name helps represent the business’s goodwill, brand, and image to the public, with the corporate identifier reflecting the company’s legal status.

 Summary